Atle Vårvik

-Atle Vårvik (born 12 December 1965) is a value and goal oriented social entrepreneur and former top athlete.
+Atle Vårvik (born 12 December 1965) is a social entrepreneur and former speed skater.

-Vårvik started MOT in 1994 and has in the period 1994-2020 created MOT’s concept and brand profile that is today strengthening youth’s life, awareness, robustness and courage on four continents.
+Vårvik started MOT in 1994 and has in the period 1994-2020 created MOT’s concept and brand profile that is today working on strengthening youth’s life, awareness, robustness and courage on four continents.

 Vårvik is a former Norwegian Champion, Olympic participant and one of the world’s best speed skaters.
 He shocked the entire speed skating world with the aerodynamic “Donald Duck suit”.

-He has background in leader development, as mentor and coach within business, top athletics and public sector.
+With no significant higher education, he is established as an entrepreneur within leader development, as mentor and coach within business, top athletics and public sector.

 In 2015, Vårvik received the Honorary Award from the Norwegian Confederation of Sports for his work with MOT, and in 2014, he got one of Norway’s greatest leadership and value awards – the Reitan Group’s “Årets Ladejarl”.

 Biography

 Atle Vårvik is married to Sigrun and together they have two sons, Kristian (1992) and Johann (1995).

-Vårvik is value and goal oriented and passionate about values.
-He is passionate about strengthening youths’ robustness and courage.
-He is passionate about a warmer and safer society.
-He is passionate about preventing social problems in the society.
+Vårvik is passionate about strengthening youths’ values, robustness and courage.
+He works for warmer and safer local communities and societies and preventing social problems.
 His big passion has always been the Human being, Life and Performance groups.

-Atle has a lot of human and life competence from his parents, who have both worked with people in their professions.

-Vårvik is a social entrepreneur.
-He moves quickly from plan to implementation and is result and action oriented.
-He creates systems that prevent social problems in the society through strengthening peoples’ values, attitude, quality of life and feeling of mastery.
+Vårvik is a social entrepreneur that moves quickly from plan to implementation.
+He is result and action oriented.
+He creates systems that prevent social problems through strengthening peoples’ values, attitude, quality of life and feeling of mastery.
 He has been passionate about life and developing people since he was a young boy.
 Since 1977, he has been doing research on why crime and why some people ruin their own lives, others' lives and the society.

-Vårvik has a professional background from business (real estate agent), the Customs and the 1997 Nordic World Ski Championships.
-He is a leadership developer with a business spirit and for two years he ran the company “Positive leadership” were the main programme was “Courage to lead”.
+Vårvik has a professional background as real estate agent.
+He also had part in the arrangement of the 1997 Nordic World Ski Championships.
+He has since leaving the charity MOT in 2020, established the concept “Positive leadership” were the main programme was “Courage to lead”.

 In 2005, Atle vas a “Minister” in the “P1-Government”.
 NRK (Norwegian Broadcasting) gathered a representative from each county in Norway, who were nominated by the listeners and Atle represented the county “Sør-Trøndelag”.
 The P1-Government made a manifest that was handed over to the Norwegian Government.
 The manifest looked at Norway 100 years ahead, how Norway would look and what challenges Norway would meet in 100 years and how they could be solved.
 The vision was: “A courageous Norway – light, playful and awake”.